 This is the first time we get to see Frodo register the seriousness of his situation, and Jackson does this through the use of a dolly zoom.

-He uses it to represent the supernatural forces throughout the franchise, again... and again.
+He uses it to represent the supernatural forces throughout the franchise in multiple instances.

 When directors use the vertigo shot, they will often leave an actor in frame so that the perspective distortion can represent the emotions within the subject, but Jackson leaves his actor out of frame and instead uses the dolly zoom to establish a visual motif.

 Pretty neat, right?
-This entire analysis was done to show you how the dolly zoom can be used with precision to give viewers a reaction.
+This entire analysis was done to show you how the dolly zoom can be used to give viewers a visceral reaction.

 Below, we’ve provided you with a storyboard with this entire scene broken down, with the detailed shot specifications.